compuphase/Bin2C/README.md

 I'm not entirely happy with having to do const_cast in C++ so if anyone can suggest an alternative then I'd be happy to implement it.

+## In closing

 Patches are welcome, just fork the project on github and send me a pull request.
 If you are unable or unwilling to do this through github, then feel free to email me your patch.
 This utility is so small I don't think that any licence is needed, and I took most of the code from Serge Fukanchick and made quite a few modifications so left it in the public domain.
 So please just send me a little note to say that you don't mind your code being in the public domain.